International Midwifery Pre-registration Program (IMPP)

 - Orientation to midwifery practice in Ontario

 - Professional communication training

 - NRP, ESW, and FHSL certification

-- a 14-16 week clinical placement with competency assessment
+- A 16-week clinical placement with competency assessment

-The IMPP is intended for experienced internationally educated midwives, fluent in English, who have practiced midwifery within the past 10 years.
+The IMPP is intended for experienced internationally educated midwives who are fluent in English and have practiced midwifery within the past 10 years.

 Who Is Eligible?

 To be eligible to apply to the IMPP, you must meet the following requirements:

 - Be a Canadian citizen, permanent resident, or a Protected Person in Canada (refugee) with official permission to work in Canada